cloudposse-archives/terraform-tfe-cloud-infrastructure-automation/README.md

 ## Usage

-**IMPORTANT:** The `master` branch is used in `source` just as an example.
-In your code, do not pin to `master` because there may be breaking changes between releases.
-Instead pin to the release tag (e.g. `?ref=tags/x.y.z`) of one of our [latest releases](https://github.com/cloudposse/terraform-tfe-cloud-infrastructure-automation/releases).
+**IMPORTANT:** We do not pin modules to versions in our examples because of the difficulty of keeping the versions in the documentation in sync with the latest released versions.
+We highly recommend that in your code you pin the version to the exact version you are using so that your infrastructure remains stable, and update versions in a systematic way so that they do not catch you by surprise.

+Also, because of a bug in the Terraform registry ([hashicorp/terraform#21417](https://github.com/hashicorp/terraform/issues/21417)), the registry shows many of our inputs as required when in fact they are optional.
+The table below correctly indicates which inputs are required.

 Here's how to invoke this example module in your projects: